-Make your own Kilim Throw Pillow Covers from a Rug
+Kilim Throw Pillow Covers from a Rug

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

 It’s that time again!
-Time for another Thrift Store Upcycle Challenge!
-This month I am turning a Nate Burkass flatweave kilim floor runner I got on clearance at Target into some large throw pillows for my Boho Living Room.Â
+Time for another Thrift Store Upcycle Challenge with my blogging friends!
+This month I am turning a Nate Burkass flatweave kilim floor runner I got on clearance at Target into some large throw pillows for my Boho Living Room.

 While I was making these fun no-sew pillows, I pulled out some faux Alpaca fur fabric I had in my stash and made a couple of fur pillows to go along with the new Kilim throw pillows.
-This is such a simple project.
-Just grab your glue gun, a rug runner, an old pillow to use for stuffing and get to work!

-DIY Kilim Rug Throw Pillows
+DIY Kilim Throw Pillow Covers

 Supplies: